 -

-What happens if I can’t keep the dog?
+What happens if I cannot keep the dog?
 The answer should be: the dog comes back to them.
+A breeder who does not offer a return clause is not standing behind their dogs fully.

 How long should I expect to wait for a puppy from a reputable breeder?